 During the official faculty/staff Winter Holiday snow/ice removal plans and priorities will be modified.
 Snow removal for vehicular access to buildings for emergency response will commence with snow accumulations of 4″ or more.

-Buildings occupied by staff during this time will be provided with snow and ice melting chemical, abrasives and shovels.
+Buildings occupied by during this time will be provided with snow and ice melting chemical, abrasives and shovels.
 Staff and residents will be responsible for their own building access.